All Products

 show statistic analyze2_test columns (smallint1, string1, boolean1, timestamp1);

--- Test the collection results of all columns.
+-- Check collection results for all columns.

 show statistic analyze2_test columns;